CHEYENNE OR SANTA FE AT DISNEYLAND PARIS

 Character meets: Who wins?

-Santa Fe wins for characters, its broader character variety in unique outfits is something extra special compared to the Cheyenne meet and greets, as you can meet them every day in the Studios.
+Santa Fe wins for characters, its broader character variety in unique outfits is something extra special compared to the Cheyenne meet and greets, as you can meet them in the same outfits inside the park.

 Score: